nearwood/skyanchor/README.md

 ## Deployment
 * Handled by GitHub Actions: https://github.com/nearwood/skyanchor/actions
-* Deployed to Github pages, where a DNS CNAME record points to my domain.
+* Deployed to Github pages, where a DNS CNAME record points to my domain

 ## To Do
 - Check API status: GET https://api.weather.gov/